Azure-Samples/iot-edge-python-raspberrypi-connect-transparent-gateway/README.md

 - Install [Python 2.7](https://www.python.org/downloads/) to make sure you could start the edge runtime
 - Install VSCode and its extension [Azure IoT Edge](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge)

-**Create an IoT Hub** and **Register an IoT Edge device** if you don't have one follow the first two parts in the [document](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-simulate-device-windows).
+Follow the first two parts in this [document](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-simulate-device-windows) to **Create an IoT Hub** and **Register two IoT Edge devices** if you don't have any.

+Create an edge device for gateway and another edge device for raspberry pi, here I name the gateway panda.

-Generate all necessary certificates in gateway following this document https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway
+Generate all necessary certificates in gateway following this [guidance](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway).

 If you has Windows 10 running in your gateway, commands could be summarized as: